Updated on December 14, 2021. Medical content reviewed by Dr. Shatha Atiya.

-When medical marijuana doctors certify their patients for medical cannabis, they create a patient account on the Ohio Medical Marijuana Registry.
-The Ohio Medical Marijuana Control Program (OMMCP) requires patients to complete their medical card application on this registry account.
+When medical marijuana doctors certify their patients for medical cannabis, they create an account for their patients on the Ohio Medical Marijuana Registry.
+The Ohio Medical Marijuana Control Program (OMMCP) then requires the patient to complete their medical card application using this registry account.

-This page will highlight all the relevant information patients should know about the OMMCP and Patient Registry.
+This page highlights all the relevant information you should know about the OMMCP and the Patient Registry.
 After reviewing this information, you should be comfortable applying for the Ohio medical marijuana card.
-So, go ahead and book an appointment with a medical marijuana doctor in Ohio to get certified for your medical card today.
+So, go ahead and book an appointment with a medical marijuana doctor in Ohio to get certified for medical marijuana today.

 Ohio Medical Marijuana Control Program (OMMCP)

-With the approval of its cannabis legislature back in June 2016, Ohio began giving its residents access to marijuana use for medical reasons.
-Ohio patients suffering from debilitating illnesses such as ALS, PTSD, and cancer, among the state’s many other qualifying conditions, now gain quick and easy access to the medication they require.
+With the approval of its cannabis legislature back in June of 2016, Ohio began giving its residents access to marijuana for medical use.
+As a result, Ohio patients suffering from debilitating illnesses such as ALS, PTSD, and cancer, among the state’s many other qualifying conditions, gained quick and easy access to the medication they require.

 The Ohio Medical Marijuana Control Program, running under the state’s Department of Public Health, oversees the operation of the Ohio medical marijuana laws and regulations.
-Through House Bill 523, qualified patients are allowed the legal possession of up to a 90-day supply, a quantity calculated through the state’s Board of Pharmacy based on the patient’s unique needs.
+Through House Bill 523, qualified patients are allowed the legal possession of up to a 90-day supply of medical marijuana.

-Another noteworthy regulation is that Ohio patients cannot medicate by smoking hemp.
-Instead, patients can consume their medicine through vaporization, CBD oils, applied tincture, edible consumption, or cannabis patches.
+Another noteworthy regulation is that Ohio patients cannot smoke medical cannabis.
+Instead, patients may use their medicine through vaporization, CBD oils, applied tincture, edibles, or cannabis patches.

 How to get medical marijuana in Ohio through the OMMCP